 This Vegan Cauliflower "Potato" Salad is an easy and healthy recipe made with only 7 clean ingredients.
 It's the perfect plant-based side dish that can be customized with your favorite add-ins, uses roasted cauliflower instead of potatoes, and contains no tofu!

-This Vegan Cauliflower "Potato" Salad is an excellent alternative to traditional potato salad which isn't vegan, paleo-friendly or low-carb.
+This Vegan Cauliflower "Potato" Salad is an excellent alternative to traditional potato salad which isn't vegan, paleo-friendly, or low-carb.

 There are probably 101 different varieties of potato salad known to man - from heavy on the mustard, to added onions or herbs like dill and onions.

 They also come with just as many names, like "Amish Potato Salad", "Potato and Egg Salad", "Grandma's Potato Salad", "Deli Counter Potato Salad", "Mustard Potato Salad", "Homestyle Potato Salad", "Classic Potato Salad", "German Potato Salad" and on and on.

-It’s a basic, starter "potato" salad, so feel free to add your favorite plant-based veggies and spices to it to make it just how you like it.
+My version is a basic, starter "potato" salad, so feel free to add your favorite plant-based veggies and spices to it to make it just how you like it.